What can a bank or building society offer you?

 It is crucial to shop around!

 And lastly – statistics show that the average person is more likely to get divorced during their lifetime than change their current account!
 But this shouldn’t be the case.
-You can change your bank or building society as often as you like – the rules and process have been changed to make it much easier for you to do this.
-As a result, many banks have responded by offering enticing cashback switching offers and promise to transfer any direct debits you might have quickly so that you don’t miss a payment.
+You can change both of them as often as you like – the rules and process have been changed to make it much easier for you to do this.
+As a result, many companies have responded by offering enticing cashback switching offers and promise to transfer any direct debits you might have quickly so that you don’t miss a payment.
 Why not check them out or ask your bank what more they can do for you to make your money work harder?